ThePapaw/psmc/README.md

 • <B>PSMC Maintenance Tools</B> (Maintenance Program)<BR>
 Features include: Auto delete of cache at start up (optional), notifies when packages and thumbs reach a set amount of wasted storage space (you can set and change sizes), cuts down on your devices read/writes on the ROM.
 Also has many Backup/Restore Options, Speed test, IP check and other features.
 Again, please give credit to their respective developers.

-The SKINS here were created, modded and/or themed for using with PSMC 18.
+The SKINS here were themed and/or modded for using with PSMC 18.
 They work with Kodi 18 as well.
-All were themed from Aeon Nox SiLVO unless otherwise stated.
+All were themed from Aeon Nox SiLVO (v7.0.1) unless otherwise stated.
 They include:

-• <B>PSMC Silvo Skin</B><BR>Aeon Nox SiLVO skin themed for PSMC<BR>
+• <B>PSMC Silvo Skin</B><BR>General Aeon Nox SiLVO skin themed for PSMC<BR>
-• <B>PSMC's Spiderman</B><BR>Spiderman Theme for PSMC
+• <B>PSMC's Spiderman</B><BR>Spiderman Theme modded and brought up-to-date for PSMC/Kodi 18
+• <B>PSMC's Man of Steel</B><BR>Man of Steel Theme modded and brought up-to-date for PSMC/Kodi 18

 PSMC, the addons & skins are considered 3rd party, so please do not seek help from Kodi, the Kodi forums, etc..